Mokens/MIPs/MIPS/mip-2-Goals-and-Objectives.md

 Technically mokens are [ERC721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) compliant and [ERC998](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-998.md) compliant non-fungible tokens minted on the main Ethereum network from the [Mokens contract](https://mokens.io/about/mokens-contract).

-Mokens are general purpose non-fungible tokens and cryptocollectibles that are designed for projects to use.
+Mokens are general purpose non-fungible tokens and cryptocollectibles.

 The Mokens community consists of all the people involved in some way with mokens.